Accèder directement au contenu

 A : DENS stands for Diplôme de l’ENS, or ENS Diploma.
 We have a whole page on the subject.

 Q : What is a "normalien" ?
 A "mastérien" ?
-What’s the difference between "normalien élève" and "normalien étudiant" ?
+What is the difference between "normalien élève" and "normalien étudiant" ?
 What is a "normalien boursier", an "étudiant boursier" ?

 A : This is a difficult one, so bear with us...

-– Normaliens are students who enlist for the 3-year DENS on top of their Licence and/or Masters’s degree.
-Master’s students who don’t enlist for the DENS are called mastériens.
-Students who join the Biology Department at L3 level are required to enlist for the DENS, and are therefore normaliens.
-Most students who join at M1 level become mastériens with a few exceptions [6].
-Students who join at M2 level become mastériens [7].
+Normaliens are students who enlist for the 3-year DENS on top of their Licence and/or Masters’s degree.
+Master’s students who do not enlist for the DENS are called mastériens.
+Students who join the Biology Department at the L3 level are required to enlist for the DENS, and are therefore normaliens.
+Most students who join at the M1 level become mastériens with a few exceptions [6].
+Students who join at the M2 level become mastériens [7].

-Now you’re officially confused, but don’t worry : no matter what their status is, they all take the same great courses, and they all get the same dedication from our amazing teaching team.
+Now you are officially confused, but do not worry : no matter what their status is, they all take the same great courses, and they all get the same dedication from our amazing teaching team.

 Q : What do L3, M1, M2 mean ?